 Revision Hip Replacement

 Up to 10% of hip replacements have to be redone at some point over ten years.
 The most common problem is known as aseptic loosening, loosening which occurs in the absence of infection.
-The most serious problem is infection as this is difficult to eradicate.
+The most serious problem is an infection as this is difficult to eradicate.

 - National Joint Registry NJR Reports. http://www.njrreports.org.uk/